Theodore Bruce Auctioneers & Valuers

 Traditionally, we held all of our fine art & antique auctions live in the showroom.
 With COVID came a new era & all auctions are now Timed Online.
 We publish all auction catalogues on our Upcoming Auctions page – and you can bid online as soon as an auction catalogue is live.

-For full details on the three steps to buy at auction, payments & tips for auction buyers, please read on – and scroll down to sign up to our newsletter.
+For full details on the three steps to buy at auction, payments & tips for auction buyers, please read on – or if you’ve received an invoice, you can pay online via our Invoice Payment page.

 Couldn’t have been easier.
 Very easy process from initial bid through to delivery of goods.”